Matt Hannon went from being Sylvester Stallone’s bodyguard to movie star in just 27 years.

 I didn’t think it was funny, except for a couple of things I did.
 I didn’t notice all the production flaws, the bad edits that everyone else does.
 Film students have this in their class on how to not make a movie.
 Because of the quick cuts, the random cuts, the color’s off.
 I’m just thinking the dialogue is ridiculous.

-What did you end up doing since the movie?
+What did you end up doing after the movie wrapped?

 I just stayed in the executive protection industry.
 I ended up traveling down a wrong path.
 Hanging around with the wrong guys.

 It was just stupid decisions.The one key incident, one of the guys I worked for asked me to set a team of 20 guys to work security for his establishment.
 We worked for him for 6 months and then he decided that we all cost too much.
 And he fired everybody.
 Well, me being young and an idiot was pissed off and asked, “Who are you going to hire?”
 He said he was just going to set up some janitors he hired to watch the place.
 It was a vicious cycle and concocted a plan to take one of his most valuable possessions, which is a painting.
 And I don’t know if my mind I made it like a movie, besides it being some revengeful shit.
 But looking back at it, who really gives a shit?
 Go get another job.

 Once you were caught, what did you do next?

 I basically plead guilty from day one.
 I’m not trying to hide anything.
 It was a stupid idea.
 I feel bad I convinced this guy to do it with me.